jonboulle/nstack-docs/quick_start/module.rst

   ~/demo> nstack list methods
   demo.numChars : Text -> Integer

-Now that our method is live on NStack, we can attach it to a event *source* and an event *sink* using NStack's Workflow Language.
+Now that our ``numChars`` method is live on NStack, we can attach it to a event *source* and an event *sink* using NStack's Workflow Language.